-- 6.2 If a Board member has concerns about the Board or the organisation that cannot be resolved, these concerns will be shared with the Board and formally recorded.
-This will be addressed through the Matters of Concern Procedures contained within Standing Orders via the Senior Independent Director of appropriate. - 6.3 The Group will investigate all concerns reported to it carefully and thoroughly ensuring that it is fair both to the employee / other reporting the concern and to any other employees / others involved.
+- 6.4 The Group will investigate all concerns reported to it carefully and thoroughly ensuring that it is fair both to the employee / other reporting the concern and to any other employees / others involved.
 Where there is any allegation of misconduct the person or persons accused must have the opportunity to state their side.
-At all times the Group will respect any concerns that the employee / other reporting the matter under investigation may have as to his or her safety or career. - 6.4 Some concerns may be resolved by agreed action without the need for investigation.
+At all times the Group will respect any concerns that the employee / other reporting the matter under investigation may have as to their safety or career. - 6.5 Some concerns may be resolved by agreed action without the need for investigation.
 If urgent action is required, this will be taken before any investigation is conducted.
-Any internal investigation should be dealt with within 30 days.
-Investigations will be evidence-based and led by an independent person in the organisation, with a subsequent report focusing on lessons to be learnt. - 6.5 Where requested to do so the Group will endeavour to report to the employee / other reporting the concern what the outcome of an investigation has been and what action the Group proposes to take.
-This will only be possible provided the Group would not be in breach of any duty to respect the confidentiality of any other employee involved in the investigation. - 6.6 If an employee / other abuses the confidential reporting procedure (e.g. raising allegations for reasons of spite or malice, or to distract from disciplinary matters or to obtain a personal advantage) this will be treated as gross misconduct or a serious disciplinary matter for the employee. - 6.7 Any employee / other who takes action under the Public Interest Disclosure Act 1998 will be protected from suffering any detriment in relation to the allegations that are made, including victimisation by the Group or by colleagues. - 6.8 If the employee / other does not follow the procedure set out, which encompasses the requirements of the Public Disclosure Act 1998, the protection against detriment will not apply.
-Disclosing information in an

-- inappropriate way (e.g. contacting the media) could result in disciplinary action being taken against the individual, which could include dismissal. - 6.9 It is important to the Group that wrongdoing is identified and dealt with properly so that the Group can act in accordance with its values: employees are therefore encouraged to report where necessary.
+We aim to respond to any internal investigation within 30 days.
+Investigations will be evidence-based and led by an independent person in the organisation, with a subsequent report focusing on lessons to be learnt. - 6.6 In order to avoid prejudicing an investigation all parties should ensure confidentiality is maintained when reporting a concern and discussions should only take place with those involved in the investigation - 6.7 Where requested to do so the Group will endeavour to report to the employee / other reporting the concern what the outcome of an investigation has been and what action the Group proposes to take.
+This will only be possible provided the Group would not be in breach of any duty to respect the confidentiality of any other employee involved in the investigation. - 6.8 If an employee / other abuses the confidential reporting procedure (e.g. raising allegations for reasons of spite or malice, or to distract from disciplinary matters or to obtain a personal advantage) this will be treated as gross misconduct or a serious disciplinary matter for the employee. - 6.9 Any employee / other who takes action under the Public Interest Disclosure Act 1998 will be protected from suffering any detriment in relation to the allegations that are made, including victimisation by the Group or by colleagues. - 6.10 If the employee / other does not follow the procedure set out, which encompasses the requirements of the Public Disclosure Act 1998, the protection against detriment will not apply.
+Disclosing information in an inappropriate way (e.g. contacting the media) could result in disciplinary action being taken against the individual, which could include dismissal. - 6.11 It is important to the Group that wrongdoing is identified and dealt with properly so that the Group can act in accordance with its values: employees are therefore encouraged to report where necessary.